 If there is one place in the riveting diversity of India where there is tangible beauty and a phenomenal thing like total literacy, it is in Kerala.
-Kerala is a state full of good things.
+It is a state full of good things.
 This small state at the southern tip of the Indian peninsula is an easy winner owing to its beautiful landscape, intriguing customs, high-intensity cultural life and an educated public so often dressed in white.
-From Kasargode to Thiruvananthapuram, the state in choc-a-bloc with places that attract tourists and travellers from all over the world.
+From Kasargod to Thiruvananthapuram, the state is choc-a-bloc with places that attract tourists and travelers from all over the world.
 With the Kerala travel guide, you can get a brief about this state which will help you to plan a Kerala trip.

 According to the geographical features, the state can be divided into hills and valleys, midland plains and coastal belts.

-In the coastal belts of this state are situated world famous backwaters that are more or less main attraction of Kerala.
+The coastal belts of this state accommodated the world-famous backwaters that are the more or less main attraction of Kerala.

-The name of the state of Kerala has been taken from the word Keralaputra (land of the sons of Cheras), as mentioned in one of the Ashokan edicts dating back to 273-236 BC.
-There is not much known about the history of this region of the period after the Ashokan edicts, except the fact that there was extensive trading with the Romans from this region.
-Chera was the first large empire that took roots in this state, and continued to use Tamil till 7th century as their administrative language.
+The name of the state of Kerala has been taken from the word Keralaputra (land of the sons of Cheras), as mentioned in one of the Ashoka edicts dating back to 273-236 BC.
+There is not much known about the history of this region of the period after the Ashoka edicts, except the fact that there was extensive trading with the Romans from this region.
+Chera was the first large empire that took roots in this state and continued to use Tamil till the 7th century as their administrative language.
 This shows the influence and power that Tamils exerted over this region.
-Cheras established a wide network of trade links not only with Indian businessmen, but also with countries outside ranging from Sumatra to Cordoba.
+Cheras established a wide network of trade links not only with Indian businessmen but also with countries outside ranging from Sumatra to Cordoba.
 The Chera power declined in the 10th century AD, after Cholas, the rulers of Tamil Nadu, were successful in overthrowing the dynasty.